MartinNazakov/vue-mini-games/README.md

 ## Vue Mini Games

-The project is build using the following technologies:
+The project is built using the following technologies:

 Client:
 - Vuejs